School paging and evacuation

 Fire panel connection to the LSI-16e

 The functionality of the LSI-16e has been tailored to the specific requirements in the EN 54-16 European life safety standard.
 However, the LSI-16e and CI-1 are still applicable in installations that require highly reliable and fault-tolerant systems with voice evacuation functionality, even if there is no need to meet EN 54-16 standards.
-Some notifications are specific to EN 54-16, for example, General Fault, General Alarm, Protection Fault, etc and may not be applicable for your jurisdiction.
-More information on Alarms and Faults can be found here.
 In this application using the CI-1 facilitates connectivity to the Fire/Evacuation Detection System (CIE) allowing bi-directional control and monitoring.
-Extra contact closure inputs on the LSI-16e are being used for severe weather emergencies.
+Extra contact closure inputs on the LSI-16e are being used for a severe weather emergency system.

-- Links between LSI-16e Life Safety Interface and CI-1 Control Interface with supplied jumpers.
+- Links between LSI-16e Life Safety Interface and CI-1 Control Interface with supplied jumper cables.
 A detailed setup guide can be found here

 - 24v Standard Compliant external power supply to the CI-1